ni/measurement-plugin-service-extension-example/README.md

-# Integrating Python User-defined Services with Measurement Plug-In
+# Extend Measurement Plug-In framework with custom features in Python

+Measurement Plug-In architecture is Microservices based where the components are gRPC services. gRPC services being network based,  allows the components to work across languages.
+To retain the language-agnostic nature, any feature extension or customization must follow the gRPC framework and hence be gRPC service.

 A user-defined gRPC service is a custom service created by a developer using the gRPC framework.
-It involves defining service methods and message types in a .proto file, generating client and server code from this definition, and implementing the server logic.
+It involves defining service methods and message types in a `.proto` file, generating client and server code from this definition, and implementing the server logic.
 This service can then be registered with a discovery service to allow various clients to communicate with it over the gRPC protocol, enabling integration across different technology stacks.

-## Why User-Defined gRPC Service?
+Data Loggers are commonly used to log measurement and debug data during Measurements execution.

-- In a manufacturing plant, various sensors and instruments are used to monitor and control the production process.
-These sensors generate a large amount of measurement data that needs to be logged.
-Currently, there is a logger implementation available in Python that can only be integrated into Python measurement systems.
-However, the measurements are written in different technology stacks, including LabVIEW and C#.
-As a result, the logger implementation written in one language cannot be directly reused across all these different platforms.

-- To address this issue, user-defined gRPC services can be registered with the discovery service.
-Once registered, these services become available for various measurements to communicate through gRPC.
+Let us consider a scenario where, a logger implementation is available in Python which can only be integrated into Python measurement systems.
+However, there are other measurements written in different technology stacks (say, LabVIEW and C#).
+As a result, the logger implementation in Python cannot be directly reused across all other tech stacks and platforms.
+To address this issue, implement/port the logger into a gRPC service and register with the discovery service.
+Now, these gRPC services are available for use from the measurement plug-ins.
-This approach allows for integration and implementation across different measurement systems without the need to repeat the process for each technology stack.

 ## User Workflow